Do I have to audition for any of the ensembles?

 Exceptions to any of the honors procedures must be requested from the ASC by the departmental chair or program director concerned, and must be approved by the ASC on the basis of a written motion which would become part of the student’s project record.

 Your Honors Review Committee will determine what needs to be submitted as written documentation of your honors project.
-The copies of the written work turned in at then end of the process will be bound and will become part of the Washington & Jefferson College Library’s permanent collection of honors projects.
-These copies of the project must be turned in to the ASC chair.
+The copy of the written work turned in at then end of the process will become part of the Washington & Jefferson College Library’s permanent collection of honors projects.
+This copy of the project must be turned in to the ASC chair.

 Because one of the goals of a liberal-arts education is for a student to communicate effectively to a broad audience outside his or her own area of study, the Collegiate Review will be advertised on the College’s website and will be open to the public.
 Please personally invite friends and family, as you wish.